jensweigele/ioBroker.yahka/README.md

 2. Light

 The Garage Door Opener Service itself could have different characteristic like: CurrentDoorState, TargetDoorState and many more. <br>
-Also the Light Service could have different characteristics, like: On (and many others for chaning the light color etc.)
+Also the Light Service could have different characteristics, like: On (and many others for changing the light color etc.)

 ## What Yahka does
 With Yahka it is possible to map an ioBroker Datapoint to an HomeKit Characteristic. <br>
 Since sometimes mappings are necessary (e.g. the "State" values of a garage door is different between HomeKit and other systems), there is also the possibility to specify Functions to convert the values.
-This is described below.<br>
+This is described below.

-To avoid too much administration work, all Devices you create in Yahka are behind a so called "Bridge".
+To avoid too much administration work, all Devices you create in Yahka are behind a so-called "Bridge".
 With this bridge, you only need to pair the Bridge with your iOS device to get access to all devices.
-Otherwise you would need to pair every Yahka device with Homekit.
+Otherwise, you would need to pair every Yahka device with Homekit.

-## Setup the Bridge and create devices and services
+## Set up the Bridge and create devices and services
 Each device which needs to be paired with Homekit needs a "username" which has the form of a mac-address.
-Yahka automatically generates a random username for each yahka instance. <br>
+Yahka automatically generates a random username for each yahka instance.

 **Important: if you change the username after pairing Yahka with HomeKit, you need to reconfigure all devices in iOS (room assignment, position etc.).
-Changing the username means to iOS, that it is a complety new device!**<br>
+Changing the username means to iOS, that it is a completely new device!**

 Beside the username, you need to specify a PIN code which needs to be entered on the iOS device.
 This could all be specified by clicking on ":yahka.0" in the admin panel of Yahka.
 (Expand the Panel on the right side after clicking on the list entry).
 The name of the bridge could also be changed there.

 After setting up the bridge, you could add the devices you like with the "Add Device" Button on the top.
-Once a device is added/selected, you could add services to this device.<br>
+Once a device is added/selected, you could add services to this device.

-It is necessary to specify a service name and a service type.<br>
+It is necessary to specify a service name and a service type.

-Depending on the service type, the list of available characteristic changes<br>
+Depending on the service type, the list of available characteristic changes.

 ## Setting up Characteristics
 If you want to support a characteristic, you have to tick the "enabled" checkbox on the left side of the characteristic.